William Henry Poole

 William Henry Poole (February 19, 1876 - June 12, 1921) was a college football player while a divinity student, and later a minister.

-Early years
+Early life

 He was born on February 19, 1876, in Tallahassee, Florida, to Augusta Jane Anderson and William Gaither Poole.
 His family later moved to Glyndon, Maryland.

 Sewanee

 Poole was a prominent center for the Sewanee Tigers of Sewanee:The University of the South, a small Episcopal school in the mountains of Tennessee.
 At Sewanee he studied theology.

 In 1899 he was a member of the "Iron Men" of 1899 who went undefeated, winning five road games in six days all by shutout.
 One source reported Poole "drank heavily" on the one day off.

 In 1900 Poole was selected All-Southern.

 Minister

 He became assistant at Christ Church, Cincinnati, in 1906, and while there he married Shirley Nelson Morgan.
 They had a son, Morgan.

 He became the rector of St. Paul's Church in 1910 in Jackson, Michigan.
 One source called him "one of the leading orators of southern Michigan."
 In Jackson, he was a member of the Rotary Club.

 During World War I he served as YMCA chaplain in France.